-Freeways and expressways are high-speed roadways designed to carry through traffic (inter- and intra-state traffic as well as some regional traffic).
+Freeways and expressways are high-speed roadways designed to carry through traffic (interand intra-state traffic as well as some regional traffic).
 Such roadways are constructed when existing roads that once served this purpose become too congested to function in that way.
-They are constructed with the capacity needed to accommodate existing and future through traffic.